 - Do you want to run an inbound or outbound call centre?

 An inbound call centre mainly handles calls initiated by the customer.
 They come into the call centre, and customer support teams aim to offer a high customer service level.

-In an outbound call centre, the agent or employee makes calls to customers for the purposes of telemarketing, sales, lead generation, and market research.
+In an outbound call centre, the agent or employee makes calls to customers for telemarketing, sales, lead generation, and market research.

 - Will it be virtual or on-site?

 Both on-site and virtual call centres have their advantages and disadvantages.
-It’s important you make the right decision based on your budget, the type of service you want to provide, and the resources at hand.
+You must make the right decision based on your budget, the type of service you want to provide, and the resources at hand.
 There are some key factors you should consider when deciding between virtual and on-site call centres.